27 Nights

 27 Nights (27 noches) is a 2025 Argentine drama film directed by Daniel Hendler.
 The film scripted by Daniel Hendler, Martín Mauregui, and Agustina Liendo on first adaptation by Mariano Llinás is based on 2021 biographical fiction novel Veintisiete noches by Argentine author Natalia Zito.
-The film starring Marilú Marini, explores the themes of aging and freedom through the story of an elderly woman admitted to a psychiatric clinic by her daughters.
+The film, starring Marilú Marini, explores the themes of aging and freedom through the story of an elderly woman admitted to a psychiatric clinic by her daughters.

 It had its world premiere as part of the opening of the 73rd San Sebastián International Film Festival, and competed for the Golden Shell in the 'In competition' section on 19 September 2025.
-Subsequent to its run at the festival, it is available to stream globally from 17 October 2025 on Netflix.
+It has been streaming globally on Netflix since 17 October 2025.